FDSN/source-identifiers/definition.rst

 Two network codes are reserved for special cases:

-* ``SS`` – used by any institution running a Single Station, but this station should be registered with the FDSN.
-Care must be given to insure that the Station Identifier (described below) is not identical to another station using the SS network code.
+* ``SS`` – used by any institution running a Single Station, but this station should be registered with the `International Registry of Seismograph Stations <http://www.isc.ac.uk/registries/>`_.
+  Care must be given to ensure that the station code is not the same as another station using the SS network code.

-* ``XX`` – used for an experimental temporary or permanent network.
-Data collected with this Network Code should never be distributed.
+* ``XX`` – used for an experimental network.
+Data stored with this network code should never be distributed.

 Location codes
 --------------